nubbsterr/ELK-SIEM-Setup/README.md

 # Configuring The Services To Run HTTTPS w/ SSL Certificates
 Now we are effectively ready to put everything together, and enable SSL on all of our services, thereby enabling HTTPS.

-Our first step is to go configure the `kibana.yml` configuration file in `/etc/kibana/` using a text editor, where we will copy the following massive text wall and paste it to the <strong>bottom</strong> of our YML file:
+Our first step is to go configure the `kibana.yml` configuration file in `/etc/kibana/` by running `sudo vim /etc/kibana/kibana.yml`, or with your preferred text editor, where we will copy the following massive text wall and paste it to the <strong>bottom</strong> of our YML file, or edit the values in the YML file accordingly:

 ```
 server.ssl.enabled: true